timmyichen/f-logger/docs/git-workflow.md

 * `git reset --hard origin/master` - reset everything on the current branch to be the latest on origin (master branch)
 * `git checkout -b initials-branchname` - create a new branch and switch to it (use your initials so we know whose it is)
 * `git checkout branchname` - switch to an existing branch
-* `git add each-file-listed` - adds files to staging (to be committed) - for example, `git add server/ package.json` will add every from the `server/` adds all the changes made in every file in `server/`, and all changes made to `package.json` specifically.
+* `git add each-file-listed` - adds files to staging (to be committed) - for example, `git add package.json server/` will add all of changes made to `package.json` as well as all of the changes made to every file in `server/`.
 * `git status` - see which branch you're currently on and see which files are about to be committed
 * `git commit -m "message describing changes"` - commit the staged files to the branch, add a message describing what the changes were
 * `git push origin initials-branchname` - push committed changes on your current branch to the remote repository (on the same branch)